Nighthawk Custom

-Nighthawk Custom is an American firearm company based in Berryville, Arkansas, US, that manufactures custom M1911 pistols, rifles, revolvers, shotguns, and tactical knives for competition shooters, military, law enforcement and self-defense.
+Nighthawk Custom is an American firearm company based in Berryville, Arkansas, US.
+It manufactures custom M1911 pistols, rifles, revolvers, shotguns, and tactical knives for competition shooters, military, law enforcement and self-defense.

 History

 Nighthawk was formed in 2004 when some of the gunsmiths who worked for Wilson Combat left to focus exclusively on custom pistols.
 Both companies are located in Berryville.
 Mark Stone is a founder and the owner of Nighthawk Custom.
-Nighthawk has been praised highly for its quality and customer service.
-Nighthawk strives daily to supply the Nighthawk difference, no matter the task.

 Over the years, Nighthawk gunsmiths have used their skills to grow from only building 1911 pistols to now also making custom shotguns, knives, and an improved version of the Browning Hi-Power.
-Nighthawk also has a fully functioning machine shop that produces the parts, which are used to build their high-end firearms.
+Nighthawk also has a machine shop that produces the parts, which are used to build their high-end firearms.

 Nighthawk Custom

-Nighthawk Custom specializes in offering reliable and accurate pistols made for all varieties of shooting.
+Nighthawk Custom specializes in pistols made for all varieties of shooting.
 The range includes the Talon, Dominator, AAC, and Predator lines.
 The Talon has three varieties, the Talon 5", Talon II and the Talon II with Bobtail.
 All pistols in the Custom range are fully customizable from finishes to sights to grip design.
 The pistols are finished using a Nitride coating due to its durability and they range in price from $3000 to $7000.

 Richard Heinie models

-Richard Heinie, a respected figure in the M1911 community, had requested Nighthawk to build a range of his renowned pistols under his supervision.
-This partnership arose when Heinie witnessed some of Nighthawk's pistols at a shooting event and was impressed with the quality and workmanship.
+Richard Heinie, a respected figure in the M1911 community, had requested Nighthawk to build a range of his pistols under his supervision.
 The Heinie range comprises the Lady Hawk, PDP and Tactical Carry.
-These are not as customizable as the normal Custom range; however, they are still made to the same high standard.
+These are not as customizable as the normal Custom range; however, they are still made to the same standard.
 The Lady Hawk is aimed at females and has a thinner grip and fire the less powerful 9×19 mm round instead of the standard .45 ACP.